nithin-chandran/tf-pipeline/README.md

 The Terraform pipeline is implemented using GitHub Actions.
 It's designed as a manual workflow trigger with the following options:

-Project: Choose the project for which the pipeline should be triggered.
-Current options are pipeline-1 and pipeline-2.
+- Project: Choose the project for which the pipeline should be triggered.
+Current options are `pipeline-1` and `pipeline-2`.
-Action: Choose the action to be performed on the project.
-Actions can be plan, apply, or destroy.
+- Action: Choose the action to be performed on the project.
+Actions can be `plan`, `apply`, or `destroy`.
-Plan: Displays a plan of the resources to be created/updated/deleted.
+  - plan: Displays a plan of the resources to be created/updated/deleted.
-Apply: Applies changes to the resources.
+  - apply: Applies changes to the resources.
-Destroy: Destroys the created resources.
+  - destroy: Destroys the created resources.
-Branch: Select the branch on which the action should be performed.
+- Branch: Select the branch on which the action should be performed.

 All actions are performed only on the selected project.

 ## Triggering the Pipeline